Hello my little carts before the horse, I’ve still got a ton of editing to do so here are some original, silent Surrealist and Dada films. Toodle pip!

 This is a fantastic and informative true crime podcast, focusing on different and often unusual stories each episode.
 In Eight Years we discover being a Harry Potter fan isn’t all it’s cracked up to be.

-This podcast has a humorous look at medical mishaps and odd cures of the past.
+Hilarious husband and wife team (she’s a doctor) take a humorous look at medical mishaps and odd cures of the past.
 In this episode they explore the man who couldn’t stop eating, including a cat, a puppy, a snake, an eel, offal and poultices:

 Genuinely informative and in-depth horror podcast for film buffs and nerds, this goes beyond the usual horror fan chit chat and discusses film making and horror as an art.
 This episode is about beautiful black and white flicks Night of the Hunter and The Innocents: